SimplyEdit/simplyedit-for-designers/editable_menu.md

 SimplyEdit sees the template tag, and takes its contents and applies it to each element in the list.
 Just as if each element was a separate page.

-So you can use a `data-simply-field` inside a list template, just like on any other tag in the page.
+You can use a `data-simply-field` inside a list template, just like on any other tag in the page.

 If the list is empty, nothing is shown.
 Only when you are editing the page, you'll see a message like this in the place of the empty list: